 If you experience any of these symptoms it’s time to book an appointment.

-Pregnancy Myth: “Pregnancy ruined my teeth.”
+Pregnancy Myth: “Pregnancy damaged my teeth.”

-I’m sure you’ve heard someone say that pregnancy ruined their teeth.
+I’m sure you’ve heard someone say that pregnancy damaged their teeth.
 Well pregnancy doesn’t ruin teeth but it can make it very difficult to care for them.
 Quite often those of us with a healthy mouth may suddenly experience bleeding, soreness or sensitivity.
 Morning sickness and dietary changes can contribute negatively to a healthy mouth.
 Here are some ways to help you keep your mouth healthy regardless of morning sickness and other changes:)

 - Ensure that you continue to have your regular professional care.
 Often your hygienist may recommend cleaning more frequently to help you manage or prevent disease.